 Data Structure and Compatibility

-The structure of your data describes not your data itself, but the file structure that your data is stored in.
+The structure of data describes not the data itself, but the file structure that the data is stored in.
 It is this structure that is programmatically built into software systems that allow them to read the information you have stored in a given file.

 Example: Both a .txt and .doc file are similar formats in that they both are typically used for storing plain text.
 However, the .doc file structure, unlike the .txt file structure, accounts for formatting and other additional styling information.